bvdberg/ctest/README.md

 # CTEST

-ctest is a unit test framework for software written in C.
+ctest is a unit test framework for software written in C/C++.

 Features:
 * adding tests with minimal hassle (no manual adding to suites or testlists!)